 FORUM: Meet the candidates running for MSU Board of Trustees

+With congressional and gubernatorial nominees on the November ballot, university trustee races usually don't get much attention.

+But now, four former Spartans are competing for two open seats on the Michigan State University Board of Trustees and they hope they can affect change after the Larry Nassar scandal.

-EAST LANSING, MI (WLNS) – The Associated Students of Michigan State University is hosting a forum tonight featuring candidates running for the MSU Board of Trustees.
+The Associated Students of Michigan State University hosted a candidate forum Tuesday night, where all candidates faced several questions, both pre-written and from the audience, so the MSU community could learn more about them.

+While each candidate is different, their goals are similar.
+They want to change the culture on MSU’s campus and each of them laid out reasons why they should be given a chance to do so.

-The candidates include Kelly Tebay, David Butch, Brianna Scott, and Mike Miller.
+The candidates include Kelly Tebay, Dave Dutch, Brianna Scott, and Mike Miller.

-Students and community members who attend will get the chance to ask questions as well as listen to the conversation facilitated by ASMSU.

-The forum starts at 7 p.m. at Wells Hall on MSU’s campus.
-It’s located at 619 Red Cedar Rd., East Lansing.
+Several different topics were covered during the forum such as how to prevent sexual assault on campus to creating transparency and accountability within the MSU administration.

+As a parent of three children at MSU, Dave Dutch said he has a plan for tackling several issues currently facing the university.
+Dutch said he’s committed to bringing healing, transparency, and accountability so that students, faculty, and staff are safe on campus.

 https://www.kellytebayformsu.com/

-Note: UPDATE: Identity of man who died in "freak accident" released